enju244/CarND-Vehicle-Detection/README.md

 ---

 #### Video Output
 Here's a [link to my video result](./project_video_output.mp4).
-The pipeline performs reasonably well on the entire project video, but there remain a few unstable bounding boxes around the end.
+The pipeline performs reasonably well on the project video, but there remain a few unstable bounding boxes.
+In one frame, the bounding box disappears momemtarily around the white car.
+Towards the end, there's also several noisy bounding boxes.

 ### False Positive Filtering

 Again, false positive filtering is done as explained in the previous section, via the use of Heatmaps.
 In addition to the aforementioned discussion, the video pipeline introduces an averaging over N heatmaps of the the previous N frames of the video to obtain a smoother bounding box around the vehicles.
 This averaging also be interpreted a way of false positive filtering, as it attempts to average out any bad detections that may occur.